Kingsford-Group/kourami/README.md

   - OR you must have dependencies downloaded and added to your CLASSPATH.
 Then you can compile using javac.
   - To use Ant, you must have dependencies downloaded and place jars under 'exjars' directory. 'exjars' directory must be created.

--Download a copy of the preformatted IMGT-HLA database from [here](https://github.com/Kingsford-Group/kourami/releases/download/v0.9/kouramiDB_3.24.0.tar.gz) and untar it under kourami installation directory.
-The panel sequence file must be bwa indexed by running:
+-A copy of the preformatted IMGT-HLA database (Kourami panel) can be obtained using a script.
+The panel sequence file needs to be bwa indexed before using and this is NOW done by the script when it downloads the database.
+The script will download and install the database under ```db``` directory under the Kourami installation directory.
+The download and index script can be run from the kourami installation directory:

 ```
-bwa index <PATH-TO>/ALL_FINAL_with_Decoy.fa.gz
+scripts/download_panel.sh
 ```

 [MAVEN USERS] To compile and generate a jar file run the following command from the kourami directory where pom.xml is located.